Interview with award winning children book author Gabor Nogradi

 That decision occurred because of the action of a ‘wonderful’ publisher.
 I went to see him when I was 45 and I asked him to publish my book.
 And he said, that he would pay me £250 if the book sold enough.
 So I decided to publish it myself and that’s how I started focusing only on my writing.
-That book made me at least twenty times the profit that publisher offered me.
+That book made me at least a hundred times the profit that publisher offered me.
 And I am very grateful to him, by the way.
-Because if he offered me a £1,000 for that book, I would have taken it and then today I would still living in a small flat in downtown Budapest, and not in a house on the bank of the river Danube.
+Because if he offered me a £1,000 for that book, I would have taken it and then today I would still living in a small flat in the city, and not in a house on the bank of the river Danube.

 If you started all over again, would you do everything the same way?

 No. I would exclusively be a writer and nothing else.
 I would have given all my projects to someone else.
 And I would write ten times as many books as I did over the past forty years.
 Probably better ones too.